OpenITI documentation

 On older Mac operation systems (prior to MacOS Catalina (2019)), Terminal uses bash by default; for more recent operation systems, we will have to make bash the default.

-3. If the prompt is the % character, you’ll have to type the following command after that %: chsh -s /bin/bash and then press Enter to execute the command.
+and then press Enter to execute the command.
 Terminal will ask you for your password; type it (you won’t see it appear, for security reasons) and press Enter again.
-Close and reopen Terminal; the prompt should now be a $
+Close and reopen Terminal; the prompt should now be a$

 On Linux